 Kaidi grew up in the Pinedale community working with youth organizations throughout her career.
 Kaidi brings a background of the community and has a family history with deep roots in Pinedale.
 The opportunity to expand the course offerings via community class delivery in both the online format and with classroom instruction is her passion.
 Kaidi is active in the community and is currently the Vice-President of Pinedale’s Soroptimist Organization, as well as a member of the V.F.W.
 Auxiliary Post 4801.
 When not at work developing both youth and adult enrichment opportunities, Kaidi loves spending time outdoors running, backpacking, biking, and water and snow skiing.
-She is the proud mother of two amazing sons, Conor, who recently graduated with B.A. degree in Geography from the University of Wyoming, and Caleb, who is a freshman attending the University of Wyoming studying Law.
+She is the proud mother of two amazing sons, Conor and Caleb.

 Nadine moved to Wyoming 22 years ago from Minnesota.
 Nadine and her husband, Kaycee, have been raising their two sons in Pinedale for 6 years.
 She has extensive experience working as either a bookkeeper or office manager for over 20 years.
 Nadine enjoys the great outdoors and getting involved with her kid’s school activities.